stephenredfield/InstructorResources/IssuingGrades.md

 ## Pulling Data from Canvas

 - The Canvas grades export process is undergoing changes.
 The current instructions for getting the grades file exported correctly can be found here: [Canvas: Move final (letter) grades from Canvas into MyOregonState (Banner)](https://oregonstate.teamdynamix.com/TDClient/1935/Portal/KB/ArticleDet?ID=70831){:target="\_blank"} with comments and tips below...
+- If you open the resultant Excel spreadsheet and change the column header "Narrative Grade" to "Narrative Grade Comment" it will save you time later.
 - Take the "Before using the tool" part seriously.
 Especially the "Post Grades" and "Enter Zeros" parts!
 - If you wish to adjust any edge-cases (students with exceptional participation, super-close edge cases, etc) you can do that in the *Final Grades* Canvas tool or in the resultant Excel spreadsheet.